HotelQuickly/WeAreHiring/README.md

 ## Your personal growth

-We want you to grow...*quickly!* [Here's the plan](https://github.com/HotelQuickly/WeAreHiring/blob/master/additional-info/personal-growth.md).
+We want you to grow...*quickly*!
+And [here's the plan](https://github.com/HotelQuickly/WeAreHiring/blob/master/additional-info/personal-growth.md).

 ## Open-source